robertu94/robertu94.github.io/learning/development.markdown

 Finally, once the design is considered finished, it is released to the world.

 However if all we study is software engineering, we perhaps have missed the point.
-We loose sight of the development of the individual over time, their maturation in the discipline, and their self awareness of their abilities.
+We lose sight of the development of the individual over time, their maturation in the discipline, and their self awareness of their abilities.
 This is what I call software craftsmanship.

 Software craftmanship highlights the need for the development of the individual developer over time.
 As I use it, software craftmanship is the inherently personal processes of software engineering that transcend a project boundary.
-Software engineering more often focuses on a topic like task management as something that is share amongst a team.
+Software engineering more often focuses on a topic like task management as something that is shared amongst a team.
 Whereas, software craftsmanship is the self awareness of how an individual will progress through the task.
 Software engineering often looks at measures of performance across an organization.
 Whereas, software craftsmanship focuses inward as to how one can grow for the long term.